Phase Separation on Deformable Membranes: interplay of mechanical coupling and dynamic surface geometry: Protein-membrane dynamics

 For the functional of the free energy density of the membrane conformations, we assume a Canham-Helfrich form~\cite{Canham:1970,Helfrich:1973}

 It accounts for the free energy costs associated with membrane curvature $C$ and area changes, characterized by two parameters, the surface tension $\sigma$ and bending rigidity $\kappa$.
+Note that the microscopic surface tension of lipid bilayer membranes is intrinsically high \cite{Morris:2001}.
+The quantity $\sigma$ considered here represents an effective mesoscale surface tension that originates from thermal membrane fluctuations.
+These fluctuations modulate the membrane surface, storing excess area that can contribute to the membrane’s mechanical response \cite{Deserno:2014}.
 We consider a total spontaneous membrane curvature mediated by the proteins bound to the membrane.
-For simplicity, we assume a linear dependence on the protein concentration $\phi$ with a proportionality factor $C_0$~\cite{Gozdz:2006}, which describes the mechanical coupling in the system.
+For simplicity, we assume a linear dependence on the protein density $\phi$ with a proportionality factor $C_0$~\cite{Gozdz:2006}, which describes the mechanical coupling in the system.
 Hence, the coupling constant $C_0$ determines the extent to which the proteins influence the curvature of the membrane.

 Assuming the absence of overhangs, we describe the membrane deformation using a Monge parametrization, representing the membrane surface as a height profile ${\mathbf{r} = (x,y,h(x,y))^T}$.
 Then, the membrane curvature \cite{Deserno:2014} is given by